Corporate Liquidation by the Court

 These include the costs of the insolvency process until they are fully paid i.e.

-ii.
-Reasonable costs incurred during the court proceedings; and
+- Reasonable costs incurred during any court proceedings.

 Second priority claims